Lucasc-Dev/Lucasc-dev/README.md

 <p>

-  * I'm Lucas and I'm a FullStack Developer.
+  * My name is Lucas and I'm a FullStack Developer.
 Currently working with NodeJS and the React Stack, using Javascript and Typescript.
 </p>

 <h3>